united-manufacturing-hub/benthos-umh/README.md

 ### Standalone

-To use benthos-umh in standalone mode with Docker, follow the instructions below (using OPC UA as an exampke).
+To use benthos-umh in standalone mode with Docker, follow the instructions below (using OPC UA as an example).

 1. Create a new file called benthos.yaml with the provided content